Address: 1111 Bluff Street

 The shelter is open 24/7 except for an hour over the lunch and dinner hours.
 At this time guests can access the free meal sites that are available nearby.
 The hour-long closing during the lunch and dinner hours are also opportunities for women to get out and accomplish their goals.

 As the only emergency shelter for women and children in the greater tri-state area, the shelter often operates at capacity.
-It is for this reason a Residency Policy was approved in August of 2012.
-Each individual who enters shelter has her own set of specific goals and objectives for herself and her children.
-Upon arriving at the shelter, assessments are conducted for each woman and child to determine the specific needs to focus on while in the shelter.
-The shelter's staff then works with each woman and child to meet those goals and objectives.
-If a woman is meeting goals and working for her future, she may be offered a room in the semi - transitional portion of Teresa Shelter.
-In semi-transitional housing, guests are allowed to stay for up to two years, because change doesn’t happen overnight as major goals take longer to achieve.
-At this time, guests also have the choice to move to Maria House.
+Upon arrival at the shelter, assessments are conducted for each and child to determine the specific needs they will focus on while in the shelter.
+The shelter's Case Manager and staff work with each woman and child to meet their individual goals and objectives.
+If a women is meeting goals she may be offered a room in the transitional portion of Teresa Shelter.
+In transitional housing residents are allowed to stay for up to two years.
+This allows the women to work on major goals that cannot change overnight.
 The primary goal is to help each woman find permanent housing.

 - Emergency shelter and Semi-Transitional Housing